It’s no surprise that Philadelphia, a city with such a rich Italian heritage, is a haven for delicious gourmet pizza.

 • Barbuzzo: Chef Marcie Turney’s mediterranean spot in Midtown Village has maintained its white-hot status for well over a year now, and delicious pizza, with crispy, thin crusts and creative toppings, is just one reason why.
 The “Uovo,” I denna artikel ska vi ga igenom exakt hur roulette fungerar och hur mycket man kan vinna pa de olika saker man kan satsa pa. with brussels sprouts and a bechamel-like white sauce, is a crowd favorite, but the “Cinghiale,” with wild boar sausage and pepperoncini, is a lesser-known gem.

-• Pizzeria Stella: Stephen Starr’s Headhouse Square pizzeria is wonderfully low-key, with a casual Italian menu that’s uniformly strong (seriously, try the rock shrimp all’amatriciana).
+• Pizzeria Stella: Stephen Starr’s Headhouse Square pizzeria is wonderfully low-key, with australian casinos online a casual Italian menu that’s uniformly strong (seriously, try the rock shrimp all’amatriciana).
 But pizza is, ahem, the “star” here, and, unsurprisingly, they do it very well, with a slightly charred crust and toppings ranging from imported cheese and pepperoni to long hot pesto and tuscan kale.

 • Dock Street: The amazing pizzas at University City’s favorite brewpub are sometimes overlooked on account of the great selection of microbrewed beers.
 But do yourself a favor and head here for both the pizza and the beer.
-The pizza’s chewy crust is thicker than most on our list, designed to support wildly creative toppings like the “Flammenkuche” pie’s onion, bacon, gruyere and creme fraiche.
+The pizza’s chewy crust is thicker than most on our list, designed to support wildly creative toppings like the “Flammenkuche” pie’s onion, bacon, gruyere and casino creme fraiche.
 And, like we said, Dock Street’s pies are literally the perfect pairing for a few of their tasty craft beers.

 • Kennett: Kennett is a neighborhood gem in Queen Village, and their wood-fired pies are just one of many standouts on the menu.
 Don’t miss the “Porchetta,” which unites bits of roasted pork, local farmer’s cheese, whipped lardo and honey on a crisp, paper-thin crust.